**Thanks to Destination, DC for providing tickets for purposes of this review.**

 What is Monuments by Moonlight

-Like its name suggests, Monuments by Moonlight is an after-dark tour of the city’s monuments.
-A couple different tour companies offer moonlight tours by bus.
+Like its name suggests, Monuments by Moonlight is an after-dark tour of DC monuments.
+A couple different tour companies offer DC moonlight tours by bus.
 You could also take a water tour of the monuments.
-In my opinion, the bus tour is the way to go as you can visit the monuments, not just look from afar.
+In my opinion, the trolley tour is the way to go as you can visit the monuments, not just look from afar.

 Destination, D.C. provided our tickets with Old Town Trolley Tours.
 The tour began with an organized check-in at Union Station.
 Our guide was fabulous, informative and entertaining.
 He dropped us off close to the monuments and clearly communicated when to be back on the bus for the next stop.